ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](gray_added.png)](gray_added.png)

 You can use the same adding channels technique to control the weighting of the individual color channels.
-For example this is one DIY formula that you can use...
+For example, this is one DIY formula that you can use...

 ~~~
 convert test.png -fx '0.3*r+0.6*g+0.1*b' gray_diy.png